House of Worth

 The House of Worth was a French fashion house that specialized in haute couture, ready-to-wear clothes, and perfumes.
 It was founded in 1858 by English designer Charles Frederick Worth.
 It continued to operate under his descendants until 1952 and closed in 1956.
-The House of Worth fashion brand was revived in 1999.
+Between 2010 and 2013 there was an attempt to relaunch the House of Worth as a fashion brand.